KirkEasterson/mutt-wizard/README.md

 ### Will it work on my email?
 (95% yes)

 Yes!
 At this point, the only problems are the unexpected ones.
-Please try it, and if you do run into problems, email me at [luke@lukesmith.xyz](mailto:luke@lukesmith.xyz)!
+Please try it, and if you do run into problems, email me at [kirk@kirkeasterson.com](mailto:kirk@kirkeasterson.com)!
 I've tried the system personally on Gmail, Teknik.io, cock.li and Yandex, while others have tried other providers.

 One email provider which I think will *not* work (and will never work) is Proton Mail, but that's only because they require encryption through their web client IIRC.